+The US Fed controls the interest rate at which US banks and other financial institutions borrow money.
 The Fed aims to promote maximum employment and stable prices to keep inflation in check and stop the US economy and other affected economies from plunging into another recession.

 But how do increased interest rates bring down inflation?
 Well, the theory is that rising rates will result in a higher cost of borrowing, which ultimately leads to a fall in demand for goods and services.
 As the demand goes down, inflation will eventually tumble as well.